- Records Management

 Phase 4: Additional Data Collection & Analysis as Needed

 The PIA review process is iterative.
 Analysis of risks may reveal information gaps, which will require additional research; scope and functionality creep may impact privacy compliance; and service providers may not be forthcoming about their information handling practices.
-A PIA can go through many drafts before it is completed and ready for sign-off.
-Be sure to budget for follow-ups and additional research after you submit your first draft of the PIA.
+A PIA form can go through many drafts before it is completed and ready for sign-off.
+Be sure to budget for follow-ups and additional research after you submit your first draft of the PIA form.

 Phase 5: Final Approval & Implementation of Recommendations